Let's consider where such a traffic surge could come from.

 That's where we come in.
 Queue-Fair is a digital queuing system that moves your excess traffic into a safe environment—a virtual waiting room on its own dedicated hosting.

-With all the information presented to visitors in a branded format that integrates seamlessly with your website, they can make the best use of their time, stress-free, knowing where in the queue they sit, the speed they're moving up the line, and how long their wait is likely to take.
+With all the information presented to visitors in a branded format that integrates seamlessly with your website, visitors can make the best use of their time, stress-free, knowing where in the queue they sit, the speed they're moving up the line, and how long their wait is likely to take.

 It's simple, it's fair, and it protects your web systems, your customers, and your brand reputation.
-Delivering truly impressive specifications, it's the perfect solution that will save you from stress, downtime, and the kinds of financial losses nobody wants to suffer.
+Delivering truly impressive specifications, it's the perfect solution that will save you from stress, downtime, and the kinds of financial losses nobody wants to suffer - so maybe you can avoid huge enterprise class machines and keep that cheapest web hosting plan or shared hosting after all...